vdbrink/vdbrink.github.io/docker/index.md

 ---

 ## InfluxDB
-InfluxDB is a timebase database.
+InfluxDB is a time-series database.
 Works seamless with Grafana to present sensor data over time.
 ```
   influxdb: